About

 I was responsible for Viaplay’s adoption of the Rust language.
 I built the starter infrastructure, released the first service for production, and actively worked on developing a Rust culture, which led to the language’s adoption in the upcoming years, along with many other feats.
 See when it all started.

-Currently, I am having fun building a terminal application written in Rust, called Rio.
+Currently, I am having fun building a terminal emulator written in Rust, called Rio.

 I also like to create music.
 If you want to listen, check out Apple Music or Spotify.